 Arun Gandhi (grandson of Mahatma Gandhi) said that “Nonviolence means allowing the positive within you to emerge.”
 Building on this concept, the Compassionate Communication practice group has become a vital small group ministry at SNUUC, open to all adults and youth (11th grade and up).
 Participants have reflected on the depth of connections made within the group as well as the potential for transformation in all their relationships as they learn to communicate compassionately and clearly with new skills and empathy.

-If you plan on attending the fall class series or know someone who is interested in joining us, please contact Anne Fleming (firstname.lastname@example.org) or Barbara Singer (email@example.com).
+Since 2005 over 60 people have taken the class and found it a transformative experience.
+If you plan on attending the winter class series or know someone who is interested in joining us, please contact Anne Fleming (email@example.com) or Barbara Singer (firstname.lastname@example.org).